 The key to weight loss, though, is building muscle as fat melts away.
 That is the importance of exercise in the process.

-And that?s why it?s so important for anyone who wants to gain strength to hit the gym three times a week, especially in the beginning.
+For instance, it’s important for anyone who wants to gain strength to hit the gym three times a week, especially in the beginning.

-If you go to the gym three or four times a week for several weeks – four to eight, depending on the person and their current fitness level – your muscles finally ?give up? and surrender.
+If you go to the gym three or four times a week for several weeks – four to eight, depending on the person and their current fitness level – your muscles finally “give up” and surrender.

 Working with a personal trainer, coach, and/or nutrition expert can really help fitness adaptation, or at least make some of it easier.